docker/docs/datacenter/dtr/2.3/guides/admin/configure/external-storage/index.md

 ## Local filesystem

-By default, DTR creates a volume names `dtr-registry-<replica-id>` to store your images using the local filesystem.
+By default, DTR creates a volume named `dtr-registry-<replica-id>` to store your images using the local filesystem.
 You can customize the name and path of the volume used by DTR, using the `docker/dtr reconfigure --dtr-storage-volume` option.